SamyMe/Rooftops-DM/readme.md

 ### Context

-The goal here is to build, visualize and analyse a dataset of apartment renting ads in Paris.
-The result of this study can be found [here](https://rooftopscorp.github.io/).
+This is a comparative study of the result of Clusturing algorithms over a dataset of apartment renting ads in Paris.

 ### How to use the files